 Atlantic Giant Pumpkin

 The 'King of all Giant Pumpkins'!
 Atlantic Giant continues to record stupendous weights in Pumpkin Weigh-Offs across the U.S. and Canada.
 The world record to date is an amazing 2,624 lb pumpkin grown in Belgium in 2017.
-The Canadian Champion is a 1,959 lb pumpkin grown in Ontario while the Atlantic Champion this year was an 1,717 giant grown in Nova Scotia.
+The Canadian Champion is a 1,959 lb pumpkin grown in Ontario while the Atlantic Champion this year was an 1,717 lb giant grown in Nova Scotia.
 The sport of pumpkin growing can be enjoyed by gardeners of all ages.
 Plant Atlantic Giant and perhaps you could be the next "King of the Pumpkin Patch".
 Maturity 105-110 days.
-Pkg contains approximately 10-12 seeds, 25g contains approx. 45-50 seeds and 125g contains approx. 225-250 seeds.
+Pkg contains approx. 10-12 seeds, 25g contains approx. 45-50 seeds and 125g contains approx. 225-250 seeds.

 Prepare Your Soil